New Jersey in the 21st century: Don Imus vs. Rutgers and the Corzine crash

 Governor Jon Corzine was nearly killed in a car wreck on the Garden State Parkway in Galloway Township in 2007, as he was traveling to a meeting between a Rutgers sports team and radio personality Don Imus.
-Imus had infamously called the Rutgers University women's basketball team "nappy-headed hos", leading to his firing by two communications networks.
+Imus had called the Rutgers University women's basketball team "nappy-headed hos", leading to his firing by two communications networks.
 Imus met with the team at Drumthwacket to apologize, and Governor Corzine attempted to arrive at that meeting from Atlantic City, reaching speeds of at least 91 mph, without wearing a seatbelt.
 His chauffeur, a New Jersey State Police officer, lost control of the vehicle, seriously injuring the Governor and leading to a new period of acting governorship by Richard Codey while Corzine recuperated.

 2010s

 Chris Christie became governor in 2010 and promoted a number of budget cuts.
 At around the same time, a controversial television show called Jersey Shore began airing.
 It features the Jersey Shore and its inhabitants.

 In October 2012, Hurricane Sandy made landfall near Atlantic City and caused devastation throughout the state, particularly at the Jersey Shore.
 At that time, widespread power outages lasted for days, while other areas were left powerless for over a week.
 Mantoloking and Seaside Heights were two of the most adversely affected towns by flooding.

 In 2014, Super Bowl 48 took place at MetLife Stadium in East Rutherford, New Jersey.

 In 2018, Phil Murphy became governor.

+2020s

+As with everywhere else, the year 2020 in New Jersey was largely overshadowed by the COVID-19 pandemic.
+There were over 2 million confirmed cases in New Jersey, and over 30,000 deaths, as schools and businesses were closed down in order to stop the virus's spread.
+Governor Phil Murphy lifted the COVID-19 health emergency in New Jersey in 2022.

+In 2023, Lieutenant Governor Sheila Oliver suddenly died in office, and was replaced by Tahesha Way.

+In 2024, U.S. Senator Bob Menendez was forced to resign after a corruption scandal.
+Menendez was sentenced to 11 years in prison.
+Voters elected Andy Kim to take his place.

+From March 31 to April 1, 2025, Cory Booker, the now-senior U.S. Senator from New Jersey, delivered the longest speech in United States Senate history, at 25 hours and 5 minutes, in protest of the second presidency of Donald Trump.
+May 2025 saw a month-long crisis at Newark Liberty International Airport, and a strike that suspended NJ Transit's rail network for a weekend.

+In 2026, Mikie Sherrill became Governor of New Jersey; she is the second woman (after Christine Todd Whitman) to hold that office.

+MetLife Stadium hosted multiple matches for the 2026 FIFA World Cup, including the final.